obfns/resonance-webapp-docs/docs/concepts/demand-hqs/recommendations/product-recommendations.md

 Like Recent Activity recommendations show products that are similar to the products the customer has recently viewed.
 This is a combination of personalizing to the customer's activity and finding contextually similar products.
 This is generally the most effective content-based recommendation and is often used as a backup for "Products for you" recommendations (that primarily use interaction metrics).

-## Interaction-Based Recommendations
+## Collaborative Recommendations

-Interaction-Based Recommendations are recommendations that are based on the interactions of the customer, and generally use collaborative filtering to find similar customers, then provide recommendations based on what the group has seen success with.
+Collaborative Recommendations are recommendations that are based on the interactions of the customer, use collaborative filtering to find similar customers, then provide recommendations based on what the group has seen success with.

 **Advantages**